 In the 'Related Sites' section of this page you will find a wide range of useful links for:

 Orkney Islands Council treats public roads and footpaths in wintry weather according to a carefully compiled Winter Service Plan.
 Treatment is prioritised in order to keep as many vital routes as clear as possible during severe weather spells.
+We like to say grit is not magic fairy dust - drivers should be aware gritted roads can still be slippy, and that routes are not treated before 6am or after 6pm unless it's requested by emergency services partners.
 You can find out more by visiting the 'Guide to Winter Roads in Orkney' link available from the 'Related Links' section of this page.

 Being prepared for severe weather is something we all need to do – it takes only a few simple steps and is important if you’re on the move/road.

 In severe weather conditions, your journey could take longer than expected and before travelling in bad weather, you should:

 Getting prepared for severe weather is easy.
 Just make a household plan and collect together the items that will be essential to you and your family in an emergency.

 Be prepared for severe weather by making your home more energy efficient, keeping dry (protecting pipes and knowing how to turn off the water supply if you need to) and staying connected (keep a battery operated radio and a list of emergency contact numbers to hand).
 For more information on protecting your pipes visit the Scottish Water Heat, Insulate and Protect Your Pipes web page available from the 'Related Sites' section of this page.